Is life our self-driven journey towards the only inevitable process of death?

 I closed the door as the cool night winds whispered that I may be intruding the private journey.

 There were college kids on the road.
-Some of the them in pale-blue shirts and dark blue pants and others in casuals.
+Some of them in pale-blue shirts and dark blue trousers and others in casuals.
 They were walking aimlessly to their college.

 Big, dry leaves were scattered all over the dusty road.If you take one of them in your hand, it might rupture.
 If you rewind that act of taking the dry leaf, holding it in your hand, the rupturing leaf may look like a breaking blood vessel.

-Broken pieces from a pothole awaited the next vehicle to get dispersed.
+Broken pieces pf stone and hard tar from a pothole awaited the next vehicle to get dispersed.
 I usually push a few of them under my car to save them from being run over.

-A woman was sweeping the road and whipping up all the quiet dust to the air.
+A woman municipal worker was sweeping the road and whipping up all the quiet dust to the air.
 In between she pushed a dirty waste bin.

 There was a dictionary that I used to look at every day as a kid and it had pictures of utensils, guns and machines.
 Only nouns had pictures.